How do Electric Cars Cope in Adverse Weather?

 Stick to the speed limit or below – In extreme weather conditions you should always be careful of your speed.
 Not only does it keep you safe, but it will also help the battery work at its maximum efficiency.

 Check your tyre pressure – Warm or cold weather will affect your tyres.
-Not having the correct pressure will impact the performance of your electric vehicle, just the same as they would affect performance on petrol and diesel cars.
+Not having the correct pressure will impact the performance of your electric vehicle, just the same as it would affect the performance of petrol and diesel cars.
 Most newer cars will have a tyre pressure monitoring system which will notify you when they need checking.